TheTechRobo/discord-urls-extractor/README.md

 ### Information

-Created for injesting URLs from DHT scrapes (and now discard2 ones, too!) into the Archiveteam URLs project.
+Created for injesting URLs from DHT scrapes (and now discard2 ones, too!) (oh wait: now DiscordChatExporter ones, three!) into the Archiveteam URLs project.

 Might not extract all URLs correctly. [#8](https://github.com/TheTechRobo/discordhistorytracker-urls-extractor/pull/8) improved on this, though.